 Related Questions in ERROR-RECOVERY

-- bison error recovery
+- Bison error recovery (panic-mode) not working?

 - Bison error recovery for automatic semicolon insertion